 Butte CAA and other county organizations are committed to providing support and programs to educate and prevent child abuse.
 Since April is Child Abuse Prevention Month, we wanted to talk about how everyone can help through education and awareness, as well as how programs like our Esplanade House provide support for families so they can thrive.

-This year is particularly important as child abuse is known to increase during times of crisis.
+This past year was particularly important as child abuse is known to increase during times of crisis.
 By being proactive and focusing on strengthening our families as a whole, we can do the most to stop abuse.
 The main focus is building on the good within families and use education and support to correct any poor behaviors or habits.

 - The most common type of maltreatment is neglect.